jakemcc/jakemccrary.com/source/_posts/2014-07-25-building-the-ergodox-keyboard.markdown

 I batched up the steps.
-I'd do a whole row of the first step, then move to the second for the entire row, then do the third, etc. Being rigerious about testing every connection is important.
+I'd do a whole row of the first step, then move to the second for the entire row, then do the third, etc. Being rigorous about testing every connection is important.
 It will save you a ton of trouble later.
-You want to verify as you go that you are successfully completeing steps.
+You want to verify as you go that you are successfully completing steps.
 Waiting till the end would be a disaster.

 It was very useful to me to test the diode's connection after the first half of it was soldered.
-It is faily easy to detach a single side of a diode.
+It is fairly easy to detach a single side of a diode.
 If you solder both sides and then you learn you put it on backwards it is significantly harder to detach.